 - Secondly, in the later part use the For Loop statement and the Select Case statement to iterate through each of the three cases Alpha, Gamma, and Beta.

 - Lastly, use the Color property to change the background color of the cells.
 Here, the RGB(0, 255, 0) is the Green color, the RGB(255, 255, 0) is the Yellow color, and RGB(255, 0, 0) indicates the Red color.

 Step-04: Running VBA Code

 - Now, press the F5 key on your keyboard.

 This opens the Macros dialog box.

 Subsequently, the background color appears according to the Project Names.

 Read More: How to Change Background Color in Excel

 For doing practice by yourself we have provided a Practice section like below in each sheet on the right side.
 Please do it by yourself.

-This article provides quick and easy answers on how to change background color based on a value in Excel.
+This article provides quick and easy answers on how to change the background color based on a value in Excel.
 Make sure to download the practice files.
 Hope you found it helpful.
 Please inform us in the comment section about your experience.
-We, the ExcelDemy team, are happy to answer your queries.
 Keep learning and keep growing!